Last month, All Sport reported the ten gymnasts Valentina Rodionenko named to her 2016 Olympic Games training squad.

 “We have not only formed the backbone of the Russian Olympic team, but we have already decided the disciplines of those going,” Rodionenko told All Sport on Thursday.
 “Our leaders Mustafina and Komova will perform in the all-around.
 In the team competition, Afanasyeva and Paseka will join them.”

 Rodionenko went on to explain where each will join the team, noting that all but Mustafina just became champions on each event at the Toyota International meet in Japan last week, with Paseka winning vault, Komova winning beam, and Afanasyeva winning floor.
-She noted that Daria Spiridonova, this year’s bars champion at worlds, was also among the event gold medalists in Japan, and could contribute there at the Olympics, though she isn’t yet part of that “backbone.”
+She noted that Spiridonova was also among the event gold medalists in Japan, and could contribute at the Olympics, though she isn’t yet part of the “backbone” of her team.

 It’s interesting that Mustafina is.
 Rodionenko claims Mustafina could win medals everywhere but vault, despite Mustafina not having trained seriously since last summer.
 She is only just now ending her recovery from surgery, comes back to the gym on January 6, and won’t return to full training until February, giving her less than six months to get back in fighting form.
 Her first meet back is expected to be the Russian Championships in March.